Ivantt/myHealthIRL/README.md

--Individuals don’t have control over their own health information -It is hard for people to educate themselves about their own health -Understanding a diagnosis and seeking further opinions is usually difficult -Not all dr’s  have compatible systems to view different types of data/files -How do you know what your doctor has trained in and how do they compare to other doctors or other therapies.
+-Individuals don’t have control over their own health information -It is hard for people to educate themselves about their own health -Understanding a diagnosis and seeking further opinions is usually difficult -Not all Dr's  have compatible systems to view different types of data/files -How do you know what your doctor has trained in and how do they compare to other doctors or other therapies.
 -Do you feel alone in the search for answers
 -How do you find support groups and community help